beellz/belalsayed.com/content/article/MorninigRoutine.md

 #### After waking up

-firstly i go to the washroom and brush up and get clean.
-Then i go to Toilet, after that I meet my parents to do salam, have some talk with dad before he is gone to his office .
+Firstly when i wake up I go to the washroom and brush up and get clean.
+Once I am fresh and clean I will meet my parents to do salam, Then have some talk with dad before he is gone to his office .

-while the time mom is making breakfast for dad and me.
-I normally eat Eggs and bread as breakfast.
+while this time mom is preparing breakfast for dad and me.
+Normally I eat Eggs and bread as breakfast.
 Sometimes i try something else depending upon my mood. (mostly two eggs and two bread)

 ```